Technologicat/unpythonic/README.md

 If the arity cannot be inspected, and the function is not one of the special-cased builtins, the ``UnknownArity`` exception is raised.

 These functions are internally used in various places in unpythonic, particularly ``curry``.
-The FP looping constructs also use these to emit a meaningful error message if the signature of the loop body does not match what is expected.
+The ``let`` and FP looping constructs also use these to emit a meaningful error message if the signature of user-provided function does not match what is expected.

 Inspired by various Racket functions such as ``(arity-includes?)`` and ``(procedure-keywords)``.